graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

     "jmh/jmh-core/target/apidocs".
 Double click on "index.html" and start browsing the docs!

-**If this doesn’t work for you, we’ve included a recent version of the java docs with CLAMH.**
+**If this doesn’t work for you, please consult the JMH documentation.**

 <a name="9.3-benchmark-file"></a>
 ## 9.3 Benchmark file